Runtime

 ES modules and top-level await

-Note that if you are using Babel or TypeScript and are compiling your ES modules to CommonJs, then the documentation section below is not relevant to you.
+Note: this section is not relevant if you are using Bun, or if you are using Babel or TypeScript and are compiling your ES modules to CommonJs

 When Quokka starts and your project type is not module